Skip to main content

 The program is meant to build skills that will enhance your competitiveness in applying to top PhD programs in your field.
 Scholars will be paired with a faculty mentor and work as a research assistant, and some will also enroll in courses.

-In addition to working as a research assistant and potentially enrolling in courses, life science scholars meet as a group once a week for paper reading sessions, meet-the-professor events, and other skill-building workshops.
+In addition to working as a research assistant and potentially enrolling in courses, life science and SEAS scholars meet as a group once a week for paper reading sessions, meet-the-professor events, and other skill-building workshops.
 Economics scholars typically join one of the many weekly workshops put on by the Department of Economics.
 Classics scholars can join workshops and lectures run by the department.
-Classics students enroll in four courses per semester, typically a combination of language work and research.
-It is expected that one of the courses will be a reading and research class leading to the preparation of a research paper that can be submitted as a writing sample at the time of graduate applications.
+Classics students enroll in four courses per semester, typically combining language work and research.
+One of the courses is expected to be a reading and research class leading to the preparation of a research paper that can be submitted as a writing sample at the time of graduate applications.

 There will also be social activities to periodically bring the group together.